 What Are Drug Abuse Hotline Numbers?

-Addiction Hotline Questions: Am I Addicted to Drugs?
+Addiction Helpline Questions: Am I Addicted to Drugs or Alcohol?

-Addiction is different for each person living with the disease and can be difficult to identify.
-However, certain indicators are common among substance users, including the following criteria, which are used by professionals to assess if a person has a substance use disorder (SUD):2,3
+Addiction is different for each person living with the condition and can be difficult to identify.
+However, certain indicators are common among people who misuse substances, including the following criteria from the Diagnostic and Statistical Manual of Mental Health Disorders, 5th Edition (DSM-5), which is used by professionals to assess whether a person has a substance use disorder (SUD):2

-- An inability to stop using the drug.
+- An inability to stop using a drug.

 - Spending a lot more time alone than normal.